 The SkylinkNet Indoor Wireless Pan/Tilt Internet Security Camera (HD) captures audio and high-definition video.
 It features plug-and-play functionality and allows you to view footage (pan/tilt/zoom) via the SkylinkNet Mobile app (requires the Skylink Internet Hub, HU-100, sold separately).

 If you prefer to install a complete home automation and security system that’s self-contained there are several options.
 Keep in mind that certain systems may not be compatible with smart devices from different brands.

-If you would like to convert your home into a smart home with home security or add additional smart products to your home, we can help.
+If you would like to convert your home into a smart home with home security, add additional smart products to your home, or have a professional Elk M1 Gold system installed, we can help.
 Just call us at 858-693-8887 (7:30 a.m. to 4:30 p.m.
 Pacific, Monday – Friday) for free tech support and product advice.
-You can also email us at firstname.lastname@example.org or visit http://www.homecontrols.com.
+You can also email us at email@example.com or visit https://www.homecontrols.com.